How to Choose the Right Thickness (Mil) for Your Garage Floor Coating?

 30+ mils for industrial-strength polyurea or polyaspartic systems

 The thicker the coating, the better the impact resistance and longevity.
-However, higher thickness also comes with increased cost, so understanding your garage’s usage is essential before deciding.
+However, higher thickness also comes with increased cost.
+Therefore, understanding your garage’s usage is essential before deciding.

 1. Evaluate How You Use Your Garage